Concepts

 Commands

 Commands are intents dispatched to a workflow.
-Each command has a payload validated by its Zod schema before any handler runs.
+Each command has a payload validated by its schema before any handler runs.

 commands: {